nicolechung/redux-testing/README.md

 # redux-testing
+Testing async actions in redux using:
+- redux-thunks
+- redux-promise
+- redux-saga
-Testing redux using thunks, promises, generators and async/await
+- redux-observables and async/await

 Work in progress (i.e. not a thing yet)

+These examples are redux-only, React JS is not being used.

 To run the examples